saildeep/SmmCaptureEvolve.Altis/smm_oo/README.md

 If `singletonParameters != ""` the singleton is automatically initialized by calling the constructor with `singletonParameters`

 ### OOVar
-Create classes of this type any `OOType`.
+Create classes of this type in any `OOType`.
 You can define the following childs:

 Name | default | meaning